 Roles and subjects

-Hugh Price Fellow
+Hugh Price Fellow in Computer Science

 I did my doctoral research in Oxford on NLP (Natural Language Processing) with a focus on the application of machine learning to endangered languages.
 From there I trained as a neuroscientist at University College London and in Oxford.
 I have recently made a strategic move into robotics, with the aim of creating working neural prosthetics.
 My research spans the fields of computer science and engineering, neuroscience, language and speech.